leahbannon/if-gov-then-that/README.md

 if-gov-then-that
 ================

-ideas for doing cool things with gov APIs
+marketing/publicizing gov APIs by making them as dead simple as IFTTT and Zapier (and suggesting clever recipes)

 rough brainstorming